windley/CS462-Event-Edition/learningoutcomes.md

 ### In-class Exercises

-In-class exercises give students the opporunity to demonstrate synthesis and analysis of course concepts and present their understanding in small groups and in front of the class.
+In-class exercises give students the opportunity to demonstrate synthesis and analysis of course concepts and present their understanding in small groups and in front of the class.